turkialawlqy/laravel-app-settings/README.md

 - [Mohd Saqueib Ansari](https://github.com/saqueib)

-### About QCode.in
+### About turkialawlqye.in

-QCode.in (https://www.qcode.in) is blog by [Saqueib](https://github.com/saqueib) which covers All about Full Stack Web Development.
+turkialawlqye.in (https://www.turkialawlqye.in) is blog by [Saqueib](https://github.com/saqueib) which covers All about Full Stack Web Development.

 ### License